Clinical manifestations and diagnosis of Ebstein anomaly

 - Harvard Medical School

 Ebstein anomaly is a congenital malformation that is characterized primarily by abnormalities of the tricuspid valve and right ventricle (figure 1).
 The clinical presentation of Ebstein anomaly varies widely, ranging from the critically ill neonate to the asymptomatic adult, depending upon the degree of anatomic abnormality.
 The clinical manifestations and diagnosis of Ebstein anomaly are discussed here.

 The estimated risk of Ebstein anomaly in the general population is 1 in 20,000 live births with no predilection for either gender [1-3].
-Ebstein was previously reported to occur with increased frequency in infants of mothers who took lithium during early pregnancy.
-However, later reports have called this association into question.
 The genetic predisposition for Ebstein anomaly is considered heterogeneous [4-7].
 The risk of Ebstein anomaly in infant of mothers taking lithium during early pregnancy is discussed separately.
 (See "Teratogenicity, pregnancy complications, and postnatal risks of antipsychotics, benzodiazepines, lithium, and electroconvulsive therapy", section on 'Lithium'.)

 Tricuspid valve — The morphology of the tricuspid valve in Ebstein anomaly, and consequently the clinical presentation, is highly variable.
 The tricuspid valve leaflets demonstrate variable degrees of failed delamination (separation of the valve tissue from the myocardium) with fibrous attachments to the right ventricular endocardium (image 1).